Measure and Improve Robustness in NLP Models: A Survey: Identify Robustness Failures

-\paragraph{Machine Translation} \citet{belinkov2018synthetic} found that character-based neural machine translation (NMT) models are brittle and easily falter when presented with noisy data, where noises (e.g., typos, misspellings, etc) are synthetically generated using possible lexical replacements.
-Augmenting training data with sentences containing artificially-introduced grammatical errors \cite{anastasopoulos2019neural} or with random synthetic noises \cite{vaibhav2019improving,karpukhin2019training} can make the system more robust to such spurious patterns.
-On the other hand, \citet{wang2020word} showed another approach by limiting the input space of the characters so that the models will be likely to perceive the data typos and misspellings.
+\paragraph{Machine Translation} \citet{belinkov2018synthetic} found that character-based neural machine translation (NMT) models are brittle under noisy data, where noises (e.g., typos, misspellings, etc) are synthetically generated using possible lexical replacements.
+Data augmentation with artificially-introduced grammatical errors \cite{anastasopoulos2019neural} or with random synthetic noises \cite{vaibhav2019improving,karpukhin2019training} can make the system more robust to such spurious patterns.
+On the other hand, \citet{wang2020word} showed another approach by limiting the input space of the characters so that the models will be likely to perceive data typos and misspellings.

+\paragraph{Syntactic and Semantic Parsing} Robust parsing has been studied in several existing works \cite{lee-etal-1995-robust,10.1017/S1351324902002887}.
+More recent work showed that neural semantic parsers are still not robust against lexical and stylistic variations, or meaning-preserving perturbations \cite{marzinotto-etal-2019-robust,huang-etal-2021-robustness}, and proposed ways to improve their robustness through data augmentation \cite{huang-etal-2021-robustness} and adversarial learning \cite{marzinotto-etal-2019-robust}.

+\paragraph{Text Generation} Existing work found that text generation models also suffer from robustness issues, e.g., text summarization models suffer from positional bias \cite{jung-etal-2019-earlier}, layout bias \cite{kryscinski-etal-2019-neural}, and a lack of faithfulness and factuality \cite{kryscinski-etal-2019-neural,maynez-etal-2020-faithfulness,chen-etal-2021-improving}; data-to-text models sometimes hallucinate texts that are not supported by the data \cite{parikh-etal-2020-totto,wang-etal-2020-towards}.
+In addition, \citet{sellam-etal-2020-bleurt,BERTScore} pointed out the deficiency of existing automatic evaluation metrics and proposed new metrics to better align the generation quality with human judgements.